eclipse-zenoh/zenoh-plugin-dds/README.md

  * DDS-related arguments:
    - `-d, --dds-domain <ID>` : The DDS Domain ID (if using with ROS this should be the same as `ROS_DOMAIN_ID`)
    - `-s, --dds-scope <String>` : A string used as prefix to scope DDS traffic when mapped to zenoh resources.
-   - `-a, --dds-allow <String>`:  A regular expression matching the set of 'partition/topic-name' that should be bridged.
+   - `-a, --dds-allow <String>`:  A regular expression matching the set of 'partition/topic-name' that must be routed.
 By default, all partitions and topic are allowed.
      Examples of expressions:
         - `.*/TopicA` will allow only the `TopicA` to be routed, whatever the partition.
         - `PartitionX/.*` will allow all the topics to be routed, but only on `PartitionX`.